 On May 22, 2014, the Company's registration statement on Form S-1 (File No. 333-194621) for our IPO was declared effective by the Securities and Exchange Commission, or SEC.
 On May 29, 2014, we completed our IPO whereby we sold 9,166,667 shares of common stock, at a public offering price of \$6.00 per share, before underwriting discounts and expenses.
-The aggregate net proceeds received by us from the offering were \$49.7 million after deducting the underwriting discounts and commissions and offering expenses paid by us.
+The aggregate net proceeds received by us from the offering were \$49.7 million after deducting the underwriting discounts and offering expenses paid by us.

-As of June 30, 2015, we have used approximately \$22.7 million of our net proceeds from the IPO primarily to fund the Phase 3 clinical trial for Twirla and for general working capital purposes.
+As of June 30, 2016, we have used approximately \$48.3 million of our net proceeds from the IPO primarily to fund the Phase 3 clinical trial for Twirla and for general working capital purposes; and, to a lesser extent, for activities related to the completion of the equipment qualification related to the expansion of Corium's manufacturing capabilities